hopsoft/docker-postgres/README.md

     \q
     ```

-   Note: Be sure to change the username/password to something more secure.
+   _Be sure to change the username/password to something more secure._

 1. Stop & remove the setup container